 Extension of our opening hours

-In the first quarter of 2019 we will be open all day (presumably starting February 1st).
+From the second quarter of 2019 we will be open all day.
 The new opening hours will be: weekdays (Monday to Friday) from 8:30 hours to 17:30 hours and on Thursday evenings until 22:00 hours.

 Rapid HIV test: less often